 Adolescents with healthy

-self-esteem may be least vulnerable to peer group pressure and are best able to
+self-esteem may be least vulnerable to peer group pressure.
+When they are faced with difficult decisions, they are best able to